alec-deng/AniPortable/README.md

 1. Clone the repository.
 2. Register your app with [AniList API](https://anilist.co/settings/developer) and obtain a `client_id`.
-3. Create a local config file to store your credentials.
-This file is `.gitignore` for security.
+3. Create the file `config/auth.config.ts` to store your credentials securely.
+This file is `.gitignore`d for security.
 4. Run `npm install` to install dependencies.
-5. Use `npx plasmo build` to build a local development with Plasmo.
+5. Use `npx plasmo build` to build locally with Plasmo.

 ---